Watching File Changes with watchfiles

 Application started

-This works identically to run_process() but integrates with asyncio.
-Use it when your main application is async and you need to coordinate process restarting with other async tasks.
+This works identically to run_process() but integrates with asyncio, so you can run it alongside other async tasks in the same event loop.
+Use it when your main application is async and you need to coordinate process restarting with concurrent operations like WebSocket connections or background job processing.

 Common Gotchas